beto-rodriguez/SuperXml/README.md

 # Templator (Tor)

-SuperXml is a light weight and fast library to build string, Xml and Html Templates.
+Templator is a light weight and fast library to build string, Xml and Html Templates.
 It uses a fast Compiler class that evaluates your initial markup and returns a new xml file.
 Its is a native alternative for http://www.stringtemplate.org/, with a intuitive markup.